David Ostrowski: Yes or Let’s Say No at Simon Lee Gallery

 And then there is that beauty again, which complicates things.
 It is no small achievement to make us anxious about it.
 Is it deliberate?
 Is it designed to tease?
 One feels the imagination grow fervid, like a nun out of Hugo; the next one feels cynical, as though Ostrowski and his viewers are having their cake and eating it too.
 If his work is not entirely successful, it is intriguing and ambitious.

-David Ostrowski: Yes or Let’s Say No is at the Simon Lee Gallery until 31st January 2014, for further information visit here.
+David Ostrowski: Yes or Let’s Say No is at the Simon Lee Gallery until 31st January 2014.
+For further information visit the gallery’s website here.

-For further information about David Ostrowski, visit here.
+For further information about David Ostrowski visit his website here.